-Meghan Markle Stuns In Black Dior To Celebrate RAF’s 100th Anniversary Celebrations
+Meghan Markle Stuns In Black Dior To Mark RAF’s 100th Anniversary Celebrations

 Check out some of the photos of the stunning Meghan Markle and her fellow royals at Westminster.

-Kate Middleton also gave one of her rare public appearances lately in a pale blue Alexander McQueen, proudly wearing the Air Cadets Dacre brooch, the highest award any female cadet can receive.
+Kate Middleton also gave one of her rare public appearances in a pale blue Alexander McQueen and proudly wearing the Air Cadets Dacre brooch, the highest award any female cadet can receive.
 She strode alongside Prince William, who, like his little brother Prince Harry, wore his full RAF uniform.

 The event marked the 100th anniversary of the world’s oldest Air Force — the Royal Air Force — which was formed on April 1, 1918, independent of the British Army and Royal Navy.

-As well as being Britain’s top defense system in air, the RAF has prevented conflicts and delivered aids in areas hit by natural disasters over the last many decades.
+As well as being Britain’s top defense system in air, the RAF has prevented conflicts and delivered aid in areas hit by natural disasters over the last many decades.
 So it is no wonder that both Prince William and Prince Harry appeared honored to be present for the celebrations.
-Following the service at Westminster, a royal flypast will take place over Buckingham Palace.
+Following the service at Westminster, a royal flypast took place over Buckingham Palace.

-The event also marked another stop in what is a very busy itinerary for the newly-wed royal couple, who will fly to Dublin soon after the celebrations, where as well as attending meetings with the Irish president Michael Higgins and Prime Minister Leo Varadkar, the royal couple will visit the home of Gaelic football, and the country’s most popular university.
+The event also marked another stop in what is a very busy itinerary for the newlywed royal couple, who will fly to Dublin soon after the celebrations, where as well as attending meetings with Irish President Michael Higgins and Prime Minister Leo Varadkar, the royal couple will visit the home of Gaelic football and the country’s most popular university.

 We can’t wait to see how Meghan will turn up for those events.